Anghofal/Power-Slither/README.md

 - A little content of App Description

 # Background Power Slither
-- Why I Made This App
+- Why We Made This App
+  This app is made because of
 - And What This App For

 # App Description